 - God's Sacrifice - Children could refer to God's sacrifice by presenting a comparison to the love their parents have for them.

 - The Cross - Talk about the starting point for what the Christian symbols of Easter mean.

 - Easter Bunny - Explore where this symbol for Easter came from and what is so special about him.
-What message is he trying to send?
+What message is the Easter Bunny trying to send?

 - Spring - Kids can learn about why people celebrate Easter in the spring and what meaning the season adds to the holiday.

 - History of Easter - Digging through resources will be educational and help kids understand why they are celebrating.

 - Multicultural Customs - Children can explore if and how people celebrate Easter in other countries or cultures.
 Are there any similarities?